Electronic Monitoring Program Service Provider Application and Service Plan

 Fishing Area: EEZ off of Washington, Oregon, and California coasts

-- 2020 West Coast Groundfish Electronic Monitoring Program: Service Plan Guidelines (pdf)
+- EM Service Plan (EMSP) Guidelines (pdf)

 The West Coast Regional Office issues and renews permits.
 Regulations governing this fishery can be found at Code of Federal Regulations, Title 50, Part 660, Subparts D and E. Rules for Electronic Monitoring can be found at Subpart J.